Shrek: Plot

-Shrek is an anti-social and highly-territorial ogre who loves the solitude of his swamp.
-His life is interrupted after the dwarfish Lord Farquaad of Duloc exiles a vast number of fairy-tale creatures, who inadvertently end up in the swamp.
-Angered by the intrusion, Shrek decides to visit Farquaad and demand they be moved elsewhere.
-He reluctantly allows the talkative Donkey, who was exiled as well, to tag along and guide him to Duloc.
+Shrek is an anti-social ogre who loves the solitude of his swamp and enjoys fending off mobs and intruders.
+One day, his life is interrupted after he inadvertently saves a talkative Donkey from some soldiers, prompting Donkey to forcibly stay with him.
+Donkey is one of many fairy tale creatures that are being exiled or sold by the dwarfish Lord Farquaad of Duloc to beautify his land.
+However, the creatures inadvertently end up in the swamp.
+Angered by the intrusion, Shrek resolves to visit Farquaad and demand that he move the creatures elsewhere, reluctantly allowing Donkey to accompany him as he is the only one who knows where Duloc is.

 Meanwhile, Farquaad is presented with the Magic Mirror, who tells him that he must marry a princess in order to become king.
-Farquaad chooses Princess Fiona, who is imprisoned in a castle guarded by a dragon.
+Farquaad randomly chooses Princess Fiona, who is imprisoned in a castle guarded by a Dragon.
 Unwilling to rescue Fiona himself, he organizes a tournament in which the winner will receive the "privilege" of performing the task on his behalf.
-When Shrek and Donkey arrive at Duloc, Farquaad announces that whoever kills the ogre will be crowned the victor; however, Shrek and Donkey defeat Farquaad's knights with relative ease.
-Amused, Farquaad proclaims them champions, and agrees to relocate the fairy-tale creatures if Shrek rescues Fiona.
+When Shrek and Donkey arrive at Duloc, Farquaad announces that whoever kills Shrek will win the tournament; however, Shrek and Donkey defeat Farquaad's knights with relative ease.
+Amused, Farquaad proclaims them champions, and agrees to relocate the fairy tale creatures if Shrek rescues Fiona.

-Shrek and Donkey travel to the castle and are attacked by the dragon.
-Shrek locates Fiona, who is appalled by his lack of romanticism; they flee the castle after rescuing Donkey.
-When Shrek removes his helmet and reveals he is an ogre, Fiona stubbornly refuses to go to Duloc, demanding Farquaad arrive in person to save her; Shrek carries her against her will.
-That night, after setting up camp and with Fiona alone in a cave, Shrek confides with Donkey about his frustration with being feared and rejected by others over his appearance.
-Fiona overhears this and decides to be kind to Shrek.
-The next day, the three are harassed by Robin Hood and his band of Merry Men, with Fiona dispatching them easily using martial arts.
+Shrek and Donkey travel to the castle and the Dragon attacks them.
+Shrek locates Fiona, who is appalled by his lack of romanticism; they flee the castle after rescuing Donkey from the Dragon, who is revealed to be female and has fallen in love with him.
+When Shrek removes his helmet and reveals he is an ogre, Fiona stubbornly refuses to go to Duloc, demanding Farquaad arrive in person to save her, but Shrek carries Fiona against her will.
+That night, after setting up camp, and with Fiona alone in a cave, Shrek admits to Donkey that he is anti-social because he grew frustrated over being constantly judged for his appearance.
+Fiona overhears this and becomes kinder to Shrek.
+The next day, Robin Hood and his band of Merry Men harass the three, but Fiona easily defeats them in physical combat.
 Shrek becomes impressed with Fiona, and they begin to fall in love.